Bay of Plenty Region: Tourism

-The Bay of Plenty Region is a popular holiday destination due to the warm and sunny summer climate and public beaches.
+The Bay of Plenty region is a popular holiday destination due to the warm and sunny summer climate and public beaches.
 The region received over 645,000 tourists in 2003, equivalent to one in three visitors to New Zealand coming to the region.
 Rotorua is a popular destination for international visitors, in particular the surrounding geothermal areas and Māori cultural centres.
 Tauranga is a popular domestic tourism destination, and also becoming popular internationally.
 Whale watching has become a popular attraction as the number of whales such as blue whales and humpback whales migrating into bay waters began to recover.

 Transport

-The Bay of Plenty Region has 227 km of rail network and 4460 km of roads.
-The main rail line in the region is the East Coast Main Trunk Railway, which extends from Hamilton in the Waikato region to Kawerau via Tauranga, with the Murupara Branch Railway extending the Kawerau terminus to Murupara, and the Mount Maunganui Branch connecting the Mount Maunganui terminus with the East Coast Main Trunk.
-Rail networks in the region are used exclusively for freight.
+The Bay of Plenty region has 227 km of rail network and 4460 km of roads.
+The main rail line is the East Coast Main Trunk Railway, which extends from Hamilton in the Waikato region to Kawerau via Tauranga, with the Murupara Branch Railway extending the Kawerau terminus to Murupara, and the Mount Maunganui Branch connecting the Mount Maunganui terminus with the East Coast Main Trunk.
+The rail network is used exclusively for freight.
 The hub of regional economic activity is the Port of Tauranga, with well-established rail and road connections to other parts of the region.
-Three commercial airports also operate in the Bay of Plenty: Tauranga Airport, Rotorua Airport and Whakatane Airport.
+The three commercial airports are Tauranga Airport, Rotorua Airport and Whakatāne Airport.

 Car travel remains the dominant form of transport in the region.
 In 2002, the number of vehicles owned in the region was 189,000, with an average of 1.51 vehicles per household.
-Public transport bus services exist only in Tauranga and Rotorua.
+There are public transport bus services in Tauranga and Rotorua only.
 Significant growth in the Western Bay of Plenty District has seen increased strain on road infrastructure, particularly with increasing traffic congestion in Tauranga.
-Due to this growth, a new highway network is being planned and constructed in Tauranga to join with its current network spanning on the western side of the city.
+A new highway network is being planned and constructed in Tauranga to join with its current network spanning on the western side of the city.
 The NZ Transport Agency, in conjunction with Environment Bay of Plenty, Tauranga City and the Western Bay of Plenty District Councils, is planning to build an Eastern Motorway bypassing Te Puke, a Western Motorway bypassing Ōmokoroa and a smaller Southern Motorway.